microsoft/dicom-server/docs/resources/conformance-statement.md

 Refer: https://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_11.7

 If the Workitem exists on the origin server, the Workitem shall be returned in an Acceptable Media Type.
 The returned Workitem shall not contain the Transaction UID (0008,1195) Attribute.
-This is necessary to preserve this Attribute's role as an access lock.
+This is necessary to preserve this Attribute's role as an access lock as described [here.](https://dicom.nema.org/medical/dicom/current/output/html/part04.html#sect_CC.1.1)

 | Method  | Path                            | Description           |
 | :------ | :------------------------------ | :-------------------- |